Neelum–Jhelum Hydropower Plant: History

 In March 2017, it was reported that the cost of the dam had escalated to PKR 500 billion. thus the cost of electricity from Neelum Jhelum will be Pakistani Rupees 20 per unit.

 All the civil work including tunnel boring, installation of generators and turbines was completed and water filling of the dam began on 17 October 2017 to put it on the test.

 In October 2017, residents of Muzaffarabad expressed serious concerns that the commissioning of Neelum Jhelum project will drastically reduce the flow of Neelum river thru Muzaffarabad town.

 In January 2018, it was reported that the retaining wall of the rock filled dam has got shifted by 18mm from its original position in Nov 2017 when the dam was loaded to design height of 1017 meter.
 The electricity generation from the dam may be delayed to June–July 2018.

 In early March 2018, it was reported that the filling of water in the head race tunnel has started and the first unit will start electricity generation by end-March, followed by the second, third and fourth units at one month intervals respectively.

 In April 2018, the first unit of 242.25 MW was commissioned at a levelised tariff of Rs 13.50 per unit.

-The strategically crucial Neelum-Jhelum Hydropower Project achieved a historic landmark, as the project attained its maximum generation capacity of 969 megawatts (MW) on 14 August 2018.
+The strategically crucial Neelum-Jhelum Hydropower Project achieved a historic landmark, as the project attained its maximum generation capacity of 969 megawatts (MW) on 14 August 2018..
+Since then the Power Plant has been shut down and has been decommissioned.

+During the 2025 India–Pakistan conflict, Pakistan said that the dam had been damaged by Indian shelling, which has damaged all the surface equipment of the power station.

-Impact of India's Kishanganga Project
+India's Kishanganga Project success vs Pakistani Neelam-Jhelum Failure

 In 2007, India began construction of a run of the river power station on the Neelum River (called Kishanganga in India) upstream of the Neelum–Jhelum Dam.
 The Kishanganga Hydroelectric Project operates in a similar way to the Neelum–Jhelum, using a dam to divert a portion of the Neelum waters (58.4 m3/s) to a power station before it is discharged into Bonar Nalla, another tributary of Jhelum.
 Pakistan has estimated that, as a result of the Kishanganga project, it would experience a 21 percent reduction in the waters of Neelum in Pakistan, causing a 10 percent reduction in the power generated by Neelum–Jhelum.

 In 2010, Pakistan raised a dispute under the Indus Waters Treaty, taking it to the Permanent Court of Arbitration.
 The court ruled that India was permitted to divert waters from one tributary to another for power generation, and it had priority as it started the Kishanganga project before Neelum–Jhelum.

 The Kishanganga project became operational on 19 May 2018.